 Yesterday I was driving home from Trader Joe’s, my mind deep in my novel.
-I am SO close to finishing it I can literally see the end and I was excited about what I was seeing.
-Then my eye caught a street sign and I was yanked back into the real world.
-I was crossing Roscoe, but Roscoe didn’t look like Roscoe.
+I am SO close to finishing it I can see the end and I was excited about what I was seeing.
+Then a street sign yanked me from my thoughts: I was crossing Roscoe, but Roscoe didn’t look like Roscoe.
 My breath came a little fast.
 Why is the world weird?
-I wondered.
-I passed the street I usually take to cut over to my home street and because that street didn’t look like itself, either, I missed the turn.
-My worry accelerated to a mild panic.
+I wondered, passing the street I usually take to cut over to my house, but because that street didn’t look like itself either, I refused to turn.
+My worry accelerated to panic.
 I’m a mother!
 I thought.
 I don’t have time for a brain tumor!
-Just then the main thoroughfare appeared.
-I turned down it gratefully and brought myself completely into reality.
-Figure out what you just did.
-Figuring it out only took a few seconds.
-I’d simply turned down the street prior to the street I usually turn down, but my brain, rummaging through my novel, analyzing, creating, sent no confirmation of this move.
-Therefore, I experienced lost time, I presume.
-If I hadn’t seen the Roscoe street sign, perhaps I’d still be driving.
+Luckily, the main thoroughfare appeared.
+I turned down it and my little pocket of suburbia promptly normalized.
+Figuring it out only took a few seconds: I’d simply turned down the street prior to the street I normally turn down, but my brain, rummaging through my novel, obsessing on certain ends, sent no confirmation of this move.
+If I hadn’t seen the Roscoe sign, perhaps I’d still be driving.

 Regardless–I’ve got my ending.